The Benefits of a Central AC Unit

 Clean the Condenser Unit

-A dirty condenser will reduce air flow, decrease the efficiency of your system, and increase energy costs.
-Before you begin cleaning, shut off the compressor unit to prevent dirt and debris from building up.
-Then, using a garden hose, gently wash the coil fins and fan blades to get rid of dirt, twigs, leaves, and other debris.
-After washing the blades, wipe them clean with a towel and a sanitation spray.
-It is also recommended to straighten any bent fins that might be caused by wind, or other weather conditions.
+A condenser that is dirty will decrease air flow, reduce the efficiency of your system, and increase the cost of energy.
+To prevent a build-up of dirt and debris, turn off the power to the compressor unit prior to when you begin cleaning.
+Then, using a garden hose, gently wash the coil fins and fan blades to remove dirt, twigs, leaves, and other debris.
+After washing using a paper towel and spray for sanitation to clean and disinfect the fan blades.
+It is also recommended to straighten any bent fins that could result from wind, or other weather conditions.

 Line Sets

-If your central air conditioner is over 10 years old, you must have a professional inspect the lines, the copper tubes connecting the indoor air conditioning evaporator coil to the outdoor compressor and condenser unit.
-The lines are filled with refrigerant, and any corrosion or cracks could lead to leaks, which could result in a decrease in cooling and more expensive cost of energy.
+If your central air conditioner has been in use for more than 10 years, it is recommended to hire a professional to inspect the line sets.
+These are the copper tubes that connect the indoor evaporator coil and the outdoor compressor and condenser.
+The lines are filled with refrigerant and any cracks or corrosion can lead to leaks, which can result in inadequate cooling and higher cost of energy.

 Air Filter

-Change your air filter regularly to keep it clean and improve the performance of your air conditioning system.
-The frequency of changing your air filter will depend on the frequency you run the AC, how many pets are in the home, and how much dust is collected.
-In general, a standard air filter will last for around two weeks or a month during the cool season.
+To increase the efficiency of your AC system, make sure you change your air filter regularly.
+The frequency of changing your air filter is contingent on the frequency you run the AC, how many pets reside living in your home, and how much dust accumulates.
+A typical air filter lasts for approximately two weeks or a month during the cooling season.

 Condensate Drain Line

-If the drain line for condensation is blocked by mold, algae, snails, or bugs, it can’t flush away the water that’s collected by your evaporator unit during cooling.
-This could result in flooding of your home, water damage and the development of mildew and mold.
-The float switch on your indoor coil will shut down the system if it detects a blocked drain line.
+If your condensation drain line is blocked by mold, algae or bugs, the water collected on the evaporator coil won’t be able to flush away.
+This can result in a flood-prone home, water damage, and the growth of mold and mildew.
+The float switch near your indoor coil will shut down the system if it detects a clogged drain line.